A Detailed Guide on How to Reproof Oilskin Coat

 - Apply the dressing sparingly across the surface of the coat using a clean white cloth.
 Place a little extra along the seams and friction points.

-- The sun will naturally spread the reproofing cream evenly and quickly through your coat.
+- The sun will naturally spread the reproofing cream evenly and quickly through your jacket.

 - You may use a hand-held hair dryer to assist in the absorption of the cream into the cloth.
 This can be done when the weather is milder climate.

-How do you reproof an oilskin coat using wax?
+How do you reproof an oilskin jacket using wax?

 It is recommended to reproof oilskin every 3 to 10 years or depending on how frequent you use your coat.
 You don’t need a large amount of reproofing oil or dressing to re-oil a full-length coat.